Bjarni Felixson

-Bjarni Felixson (born 27 December 1936), commonly known as Bjarni Fel, is an Icelandic former footballer, sports reporter and commentator.
-Nicknamed The Red Lion due to his red hair, he won six caps for the Iceland national football team between 1962 and 1964.
+Bjarni Felixson (27 December 1936 – 14 September 2023), commonly known as Bjarni Fel, was an Icelandic footballer, sports reporter and commentator.
+Nicknamed The Red Lion due to his red hair, he won six caps for the Iceland national team between 1962 and 1964.
 He played for Knattspyrnufélag Reykjavíkur for several seasons, winning the national championship five times and the Icelandic Cup seven times.
+Following his playing career, he became a sports reporter and commentator for RÚV for 42 years.

 Playing career

 From 1956 to 1968, Bjarni played for Knattspyrnufélag Reykjavíkur.
 Playing as a defender, he was not known as a great offensive threat and only scored two goals during his career.
 In a 1997 interview with Morgunblaðið, he stated that after scoring what ended being his last goal, the opposing goalkeeper muttered "I knew I should've retired last season".

 Broadcasting career

-Bjarni worked as sports reporter and commentator for RÚV for 42 years and was the prime factor in bringing the English football to the Icelandic audience.
+In 1969, Bjarni was hired by RÚV as a part-time commentator for broadcasts of Premier League matches.
+In 1972, he was hired fulltime by RÚV where he stayed on as a sports reporter and commentator for 42 years and was the prime factor in bringing English football to the Icelandic audience.
 He was at Hillsborough Stadium as a commentator during the Hillsborough disaster.